nagendramishr/mini-rag-quickstart/README.md

 #### 4. Creae a new OpenAI instance

 Now for the LLM magic.
 Here we'll create an openAI Instance from the portal.
-Note, you will need to apply for access  ( and be accepted ) before you can instance this.
+Note, you will need to apply for access  ( and be accepted ) before you can instantiate this.
 If you don't have access yet, click on [Apply for access](https://azure.microsoft.com/en-us/products/ai-services/openai-service)

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/83126828-2798-4e98-8889-a39faafa4470" width="400">